 Advantages of Card Sorting

-Simplicity: You’ll find very few techniques as easy as handing someone a deck of cards and asking them to sort them out.
+Simplicity: You’ll find that very few techniques are as easy as just handing someone a deck of cards and then asking them to sort them out—it’s so direct and basic.

-Speed: You can run this exercise quickly and as many times as you need until you get the data you need.
+Speed: You can run this exercise quickly—and as many times as you have to until you get the data you need out of it.

-User-Centric: Card sorting focuses on user input, which is crucial for product success.
-It values user perspectives over assumptions.
+User-centric: Card sorting focuses on user input—and that’s crucial for product success—and since it values user perspectives over assumptions, it can save many a design headache later.

 Disadvantages of Card Sorting

-Task Ignorance: Card sorting doesn't always consider the practical application of data.
-Be cautious about translating those results into your product.
+Task ignorance: Card sorting doesn't always consider exactly what you’re going to do with the insights that come from it—the practical application of data, in other words—so it pays to be cautious about how you’re going to translate those results into your product.

 Types of Card Sorting

-Card sorting is a versatile UX research technique with different types to suit various needs.
-Each type offers unique insights into how users categorize and understand information.
-Let's explore these card sorting methods in detail, along with examples for each.
+Card sorting is a versatile UX research technique and there are different types of it that can suit various needs, with each one offering unique insights—so, without further ado, let's explore these card sorting methods in detail, plus some examples.

 1. Open Card Sorting

-In open card sorting, participants sort cards into categories they create.
-This type is great if you want to know how users naturally group information without preconceived categories.
+In this one, participants sort cards into categories which they make themselves, and that’s great if you want to know how users naturally group information and without preconceived categories of yours (or someone else’s) that may guide them away from how they’d see things otherwise.

 2. Closed Card Sorting

-Closed card sorting involves participants sorting cards into predefined categories.
-You’ll find this method useful when you want to test specific groupings or if you have a basic structure.
+Closed card sorting finds participants sorting cards into predefined categories, and it’s a method you’ll find useful whenever you want to test specific groupings or if you’ve got a basic structure.

 3. Hybrid Card Sorting

-Hybrid card sorting blends open and closed card sorting.
-Participants sort cards into provided categories but can also create new ones.
-This method offers flexibility and deeper insights into user preferences.
+Hybrid card sorting is a blend of open and closed card sorting where participants sort cards into provided categories but they can create new ones of their own, too, which means a good deal of flexibility for them and deeper insights into user preferences for you.

 4. Reverse Card Sorting